syntax-tree/hast-util-to-jsx-runtime/readme.md

 *   `source` ([`Source`][source])
     — info about source
 *   `self` (`undefined`)
-    — nothing (this is used by frameworks that have components, those are not present in hast)
+    — nothing (this is used by frameworks that have components, we don’t)

 ###### Returns